Best Lavalier Mics of 2018 – Clip-On / Lapel is the Way to Go

 When tested for recording quality, it sure can deliver, even when used as a microphone for an acoustic guitar, which should speak volumes when sound clarity is concerned.
 All the details come out nice and crispy, even with the windscreen on.

 The only major issue here is the fact that the cord is non-detachable and the windscreen tends to become loose over time, so make sure you don’t lose it.

 How to Choose the Right Lapel Mic for Your Purpose

 Well, it all depends on what you’re after.
 You could go for a wired mic, a mic that will fit right onto your smartphone, or a wireless one that will be much more expensive for obvious reasons.

 It’s the Sound Quality You’re After

-Yes, most of the best options in lapel mics always look nice and sleek, but it’s what inside the little capsule that matters.
+Yes, many of the best lapel mics always look nice and sleek, but it’s what inside the little capsule that matters.